openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_sections.rst

 Change a Section Name
 ********************************

-To edit a section name, hover over the section name to show the Edit icon:
+To edit a section name, hover over the section name to show the Edit icon.

 .. image:: ../../../shared/building_and_running_chapters/Images/section-edit-icon.png
   :alt: The Edit Section Name icon